 It's not true that the only way to get a natural period is to go on birth control (which, of course, is not a natural period).
-I learned how to heal my body and fixed my hormonal health imbalance, PCOS, not getting my period, painful periods and feeling exhausted all the time.
-And I learned how to do this with out pills by finding the root cause.
+I learned how to heal my body and fix my hormonal health imbalance, PCOS, not getting my period, painful periods, and feeling exhausted all the time.
+And I learned how to do this without pills by finding the root cause.

 At the core of my comprehensive program is an understanding that we each have a unique mind-body type.
 The protocol starts with learning our unique needs and creating a personalized diet and lifestyle prescription to support it.

-Whole Grains - Healthy carbs support healthy fertility.
+Whole Grains: Healthy carbs support healthy fertility.
 Eating a modest amount of whole grains is one of the best ways to keep blood sugars regulated, energy stabilized, and hormones balanced.
 Bear in mind that a whole grain is one that is unprocessed (quinoa, brown rice, and whole oats).
-Stay clear of while rice, white bread, and especially simple sugars that will spike blood sugar and disrupt your ovulation cycle.
+Stay clear of white rice, white bread, and especially simple sugars that will spike blood sugar and disrupt your ovulation cycle.